devops321-top/shared/cheatsheets/TCPDump.md

 | EQUAL | =, == | tcpdump host 127.0.0.1 = 0 | Show packets with zero length |

 ### Display Commands

+These tcpdump switches tell the terminal how to display the outpus.

 | Command | Example | Explanation |
 | ------ | ------ | ------ |